PortSwigger/enterprise-reference-stack-for-aws/README.md

 * [AWS EFS CSI driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver).
 * [Kubernetes cluster-autoscaler](https://github.com/kubernetes/autoscaler/tree/master/charts/cluster-autoscaler).
 * A [PersistentVolume](eks-cluster-config/templates/persistent-volume.yml) and [PersistentVolumeClaim](eks-cluster-config/templates/persistent-volume-claim.yml) using the EFS driver.
+* A LoadBalancer service that provisions an AWS load balancer to enable external access to Burp Suite Enterprise Edition (once deployed).

 The [Helm chart](eks-cluster-config/Chart.yaml) also initialises the database and database users as a one-off task.